 Ask anyone from out of town about what there is to do in Adelaide and they will tell you not a lot.
 Ask a local and they won’t know where to start.
-Yes that’s right, in little old Adelaide there are plenty of awesome spots to check out.
-If you are are looking for an adrenaline rush here are a couple of the best spots cliff jumping spots in Adelaide, South Australia.
+Yes, that’s right, in little old Adelaide, there are plenty of awesome spots to check out.
+If you are looking for an adrenaline rush here are a couple of the best spots cliff jumping spots in Adelaide, South Australia.

 Second Valley Cliff Jumping

 Around the corner is ‘Sharkies’, a popular cliff jumping spot.
 Just follow the coast around until you find a little cove.
-Jumps range from 1 meter all the way through to a 25 meter jump.
-Personally I have only jumped from the 6 meter and 15 meter, both of which I obviously survived and think are relatively safe.
-I cannot speak for the 25 meter jump and suggest leaving that one be unless you know what you are up to.
+Jumps range from 1 meter all the way through to a 25-meter jump.
+Personally, I have only jumped from the 6 meters and 15 meters, both of which I obviously survived and think are relatively safe.
+I cannot speak for the 25-meter jump and suggest leaving that one is unless you know what you are up to.

 Crystal Quarry in Adelaide